 During the fee-free days, Chickamauga and Chattanooga National Military Park will waive entrance fees to Point Park, atop Lookout Mountain, for all visitors.

-The four entrance fee-free days for 2018 are as follows:
+The five entrance fee-free days for 2019 are as follows:

 We hope to see you at YOUR national park this year!